Siemen Voet

-Siemen Voet (born 3 February 2000) is a Belgian professional footballer who plays as a centre-back for German club TSV 1860 Munich.
+Siemen Voet (born 3 February 2000) is a Belgian professional footballer who plays as a centre-back for German club 1.
+FC Saarbrücken.

 Club career

 On 1 September 2023, Voet joined Fortuna Sittard in the Netherlands on loan.

 In June 2025, Voet moved to TSV 1860 Munich in German 3.
 Liga.

 Personal life

 Voet was in a relationship with gymnast Nina Derwael.
 While he scored the opening goal in a 3–1 win against Oud-Heverlee Leuven on 12 October 2019, Derwael became World Champion just some minutes later.